psychemedia/island-storynotes/monty_island_tales.md

 ## Slightly Longer

-- *the loss of the Eurydice* — myth, sinking, aftermath
+- *The loss of the Eurydice* — myth, sinking, aftermath
 - *Newport in the 1850s* — vice, depravity, the Pittis libel case, and a tangential link to Charlotte Brontë

 ## In preparation (ready in the next few weeks (some of them), months (others of them))